 - Dual sided: single sided mattresses are cheaper, however they can't be flipped.
 Flipping your mattress increases the longevity of the mattress and helps keep it fresh.

 - Warranty: ideally the warranty of the cot mattress would be at least 4 to 5 years so you can be assured it will last as long as your child will need to use it.
 For a bassinet / cradle mattress, you are likely to only need it for 6-12 months so a longer warranty isn't as important.

 In summary, it is very important that you consider carefully before making a decision on the most important items you will purchase - the cot and/or bassinet mattress.

 Babyrest has a range of cot and bassinet mattresses, including innerspring and foam core.
-You can see the range HERE.
-We also offer custom size options.
+You can see the range here.
 We would be more than happy to assist you with this very important purchase and discuss the options in more detail.
-Please don’t hesitate to CONTACT US.
+Please don’t hesitate to contact us.

 - How we design baby mattresses (and other essentials)